LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 Goto is a little weird.
 I've seen some valid uses for goto like to jump to handling errors, but I feel its usage should be minimal if at all.

-### 2. Give all terminating hoops a fixed upper bound
+### 2. Give all terminating loops a fixed upper bound

 Notice this says "terminating" loops.
 These are loops that are not expected to run forever.
 Non-terminating loops should be verified they won't stop like waiting for network requests,